 It wasn’t the cardboard sign he was worried about.
 Instead, there was a single dollar bill on the ground floating away.
 He ran as well as a homeless person can run, which looks more like an uncoordinated stumble, toward the money.
 No matter how close he got, the Chicago wind swiftly brushed it a few feet further away.
 It was an eternal carrot on the stick.

 The bill blew into the middle of a busy intersection and, without hesitation, the man continued to stumble toward the money – ignoring all of the cars turning and speeding around and by him.
-I didn’t get to see if he ever got ahold of it because I had turned into the parking garage.
+I didn’t get to see if he ever got hold of it because I had turned into the parking garage.
 It was one of the most heartbreaking images I’ve ever witnessed.

 His entire existence, a man with a lifetime of stories and most likely self-inflicted wounds and/or an unwinnable battle with mental illness, devolved into a single dollar bill floating away.